Edward Boyda, Ph.D.

-Physics in this century has become a complex endeavor reflecting many centuries of experimentation and theory.
+Modern physics is a complex endeavor building upon many centuries of experimentation and theory.

 It is an enterprise conducted by men and women who are stimulated by hopes and purposes that are universal: to